Technological advancements in the last decade have tremendous potential to dramatically change personal wellness, healthcare, and insurance.

 Patient Education and Empowerment: Smartphones are a ubiquitous part of everyday American life.
 As a result, individuals now have the tools to access medical knowledge to research conditions and treatments.
 Devices are available to track virtually every aspect of their health and well-being.

-Expanded Care Options: The proliferation of tools means that consumers may now be able to diagnose illnesses and diseases independent of a physician.
+Expanded Care Options: The proliferation of tools means that consumers may now be able to diagnose illnesses and diseases independently of a physician.
 Under-served populations may now access care with portable and remote technologies.
 The advancements of the last decade mean that healthcare is now available to many individuals who previously lacked access to quality healthcare.

 Communication: This democratization of medicine means that patient interaction with the medical community is changing.
 In-person appointments are no longer the only way to receive care.
 The device that began as a method of communication, the cell phone, has created new and effective ways for patients and doctors to communicate.